 South Greenland - Day 24 : Splash

-Today would be the last day of hiking.
+This would be the last day of hiking.
 The first part downhill went fast.
-Then I reached the part with the ropes, it was pretty cool to rappel down.
+Then I reached the part with the ropes, which were pretty cool to rappel down from.

 It would take another 2 hours to reach the campsite.
 I considered paddling down the river, but that would likely take just as long.
 I wanted to be back in time because one of the falcon scientists had mentioned renting a helicopter to view the area from above.
 Along the way I passed a group of tourists with a Spanish guide.
 They were impressed about all the hiking I had done.
 As soon as I went on my way I needed to cross a stream.
 To make it easier someone had put a log across.
-For the past 3 weeks I had successfully avoided falling, so of course I now fell over the log that had been specifically put there to make falling less likely.
-The tourists could all see me fall down face first in the stream.
+For the past 3 weeks I had successfully avoided falling, so of course I now slipped on the log which had specifically been put there to make falling less likely.
+The tourists could all see me fall face first into the stream.
 Luckily the weather was nice.

-An hour later I was almost at the hostel and my clothes were almost dry.
-While I climbed the last hill I thought about all the things I had experienced and felt proud I had planned and done everything by myself and was still in relatively good shape.
+An hour later my clothes were almost dry and I was almost at the hostel.
+While I climbed the last hill I couldn't help but think about all my new experiences during this trip and felt proud I had planned and done everything by myself.
 After pitching my tent for the last time I met the falcon guy inside the hostel.
-Their daughter had gotten sick so he wasn't sure if he would go on the helicopter ride tomorrow, but he would inquire at the tourist office.
+Their daughter had gotten sick so he wasn't sure if they still wanted to go for the helicopter ride the next day, but he would inquire at the tourist office.

 Back on the asphalt road